 Robert L. Goldich retired from a 33-year career in the Congressional Research Service in 2005.
 He was the senior CRS military manpower analyst when he left.
 Bob is currently writing a book on conscription in history, from the first human civilizations to the present.

 Dave Goldich served two tours in Iraq as a Marine rifleman.
-He currently works for Lanmark Technology Inc., where he specializes in counter-IED solutions.
+He is a Client Development Senior Consultant at Gallup.

 Dougie Graham, British Army (ret.) is the Director of Operations for McKinsey Advanced Healthcare Analytics.
 From 2009 to 2011, he was the Commanding Officer of the Royal Highland Fusiliers (2 SCOTS), during which time he took them to Helmand Province, Afghanistan as a ground-holding Battlegroup.

 Robert Haddick is an independent contractor at U.S. Special Operations Command.
 He writes here in a personal capacity.
 In 2014, Naval Institute Press will publish Haddick’s book on the rise of China’s military power and U.S. strategy in East Asia.
 From January 2009 to September 2012 he was Managing Editor of Small Wars Journal.
 Haddick was a U.S. Marine Corps officer, served in the 3rd and 23rd Marine Regiments, and deployed to Asia and Africa.
 He has advised the State Department, the National Intelligence Council, and U.S. Central Command.